Updated September 27, 2022

-Crystal Clinic Orthopaedic Center is working with both the Ohio Department of Health and the CDC, and following all recommendations to reduce the chances of spreading the virus.
+Crystal Clinic Orthopaedic Center is working with both the Ohio Department of Health and the CDC, and following all recommendations to continue to reduce the chances of spreading the virus.
 We remain dedicated to assuring your safety and the wellbeing of all of our patients and employees.

-To help you make right decisions about the timely treatment of your orthopaedic condition, we’re providing answers to some of the most frequently asked questions specific to Crystal Clinic Orthopaedic Center.
-Please note that some of our policies may have changed.
+To help you make right decisions about your care, we’re providing answers to some of the most frequently asked questions specific to Crystal Clinic Orthopaedic Center.
+Please note that some of our policies have changed.

 How is Crystal Clinic able to continue to provide care safely?

 Crystal Clinic Orthopaedic Center is an independent, physician-owned hospital system dedicated exclusively to orthopedic, plastic & reconstructive care.
 Because we provide care to a focused patient population, we are well positioned to establish a safe and caring environment.